Xfinity Is Hyping 10G Internet. But What Is It and How Do You Get It?

 The term 10G internet refers to an initiative of cable internet ISPs and organizations to create a cable internet network that supports 10 gigabit per second (10,000Mbps) download speeds and 6 gigabit per second (6,000Mbps) upload speeds.
 The 10G push also aims to greatly enhance cable internet through ultra-low latency and improved security among other substantial improvements.

-Xfinity is a great internet service with consistent improvement as evidenced by increased customer satisfaction ratings in our annual survey.
+Xfinity provides excellent internet service as evidenced by its high ratings in our annual survey.
 But Xfinity has yet to achieve the ambitious goals of the broader cable internet 10G initiative, even if we do see the term used in Xfinity’s marketing.
 In all likelihood, it will be years before we see 10Gbps speeds over cable internet, but Xfinity seems to be pretty close to achieving one the key milestones of 10G: multi-gigabit symmetrical speeds.

 When will the Xfinity 10G Network be ready?